 - Disaster recovery planning

-Adjust your disaster recovery plan by establishing expectations for third-party disaster cleanup companies.
+Adjust your Disaster Restoration plan by establishing expectations for third-party disaster cleanup companies.
 If you decide to require the vendor to wear masks, stay socially distanced or send fewer employees than normal, communicate this to them in advance.
 This prevents surprises and keeps all parties safe during the recovery process

 Selecting a quality tornado disaster restoration company

-Any third-party vendor disaster recovery vendor should be 100% understanding of your expectations for safety during a pandemic, full stop.
+Any third-party vendor Disaster Restoration vendor should be 100% understanding of your expectations for safety during a pandemic, full stop.
 If you are made to feel uncomfortable or ignored, then this is potentially not the partner for you.

 Make sure your vendor agrees to abide by your COVID-19 protocols and rules and that they are fully licensed, bonded, and insured.
 They should also be able to provide you with a prompt response after a disaster or, even better, take proactive steps to mobilize and stage equipment before the storm even arrives in your area.